NWWayward/NWWayward.github.io/_pages/Equipment.md

 - Range: STR /2
 - Speed: 14
 - Accuracy: -6
 - Special: You gain +25% to your damage bonus.
-Using a bow always takes two hands.
+Using a bow always takes two hands (even with Monkey Grip).
 You may use a Speed 8 Aim action which gives the attack +4 Accuracy.
 You may Aim up to twice for a single attack.
 You may dodge while Aiming, though this increases the Speed of your Dodge action by 3.

 ##### Arrow (Piercing)
 These are necessary to use a bow in combat!
 Specifically, arrows are the ammunition for bows, and each attack you make with a bow requires you to use an arrow.
 Arrows can usually be retrieved after battle.
 Arrows are expensive not because of their construction, but because ones of the quality that chakra-using ninja need are hard to come by; shuriken and kunai are competitively mass produced, arrows are not.